hhvm/packaging/ng/README.md

  - a `PKGVER` file containing the *package* version - e.g. `1~jessie`
  - a `debian/` subdirectory, containing `control`, `rules`, etc.

+If you are able to use an existing distribution's `debian/` directory directly, please make it a symlink to `/opt/hhvm-packaging/OTHER_DISTRO_HERE/debian`.

 Packages will be build with `debbuild`

 Local usage